skillsreactor/rpg-learning-example/README.md

 ## Description

-A beginner friendly command line RPG game that serves as an introduction to Constructor functions, prototypes, CommonJS modules, native Node.js modules, promises, error-first style callbacks, object destructuring, arrow function expressions, ternary operators, and third-party npm modules.
+A beginner friendly command line (and desktop!)
+RPG game that serves as an introduction to Constructor functions, prototypes, CommonJS modules, native Node.js modules, promises, error-first style callbacks, object destructuring, arrow function expressions, ternary operators, EventEmitters, Electron, and third-party npm modules.

 Issue creation and pull requests are welcome and encouraged.
 Be sure to check the [contributing guidelines](#contributing) before contributing!